-Location
+• Location

-- Position Aircraft (on ground) Displays a dialog allowing you to position the aircraft on the runway of any installed airport.
-You need to know the ICAO code for the airport you wish to start from (e.g. KSFO for San Fransisco International). - Position Aircraft (in air) Displays a dialog allowing you to position the aircraft at an arbitary point in the air.
+- Position Aircraft On Ground positions the aircraft on the runway of any installed airport.
+You need to know the ICAO code for the airport you wish to start from (e.g. KSFO for San Fransisco International). - Position Aircraft In Air positions the aircraft at an arbitary point in the air.
 You must select a known ground point, e.g. an airport, VOR, long/lat coordinates, and a position relative to that point, e.g distance, direction, altitude.
 You can also set your initial speed and heading.
-This is useful for practising approaches. - Select Airport from List This allows you to select an airport without knowing its ICAO code.
+This is useful for practising approaches. - Select Airport from List positions the aircraft at an airport.
 You can search amongst all the airports that you have installed.
 Clicking Apply will place you at that airport on a runway appropriate for the current wind. - Random Attitude Sets the aircraft with a random heading, speed and attitude.
-Useful for practising recovery from unusual attitudes. - Tower position Displays a dialog allowing you to change the airport tower used for the Tower View and Tower View Look From. - Autopilot This menu is only available for aircraft that have the default autopilot configured.
-Other aircraft may have their own autopilot which is configured through the panel. - Autopilot Settings Displays a dialog allowing you to set the aircraft autopilot.
-You can set the autopilot up in a variety of different ways from simply keeping the wings level, to following an ILS. - Route Manager Edit the route (waypoint) list for the autopilot.
+Useful for practising recovery from unusual attitudes. - Tower position configures the airport tower used for the Tower View and Tower View Look From views. - Autopilot This menu is only available for aircraft that have the default autopilot configured.
+Some aircraft may have their own autopilot which is configured through the panel, in which case this menu is disabled.

+- Autopilot Settings configures the aircraft autopilot.
+You can set the autopilot up in a variety of different ways - from simply keeping the wings level, to following an ILS. - Route Manager sets the route (waypoint) list for the autopilot.
 Waypoints can be airports or fixes.
-The heading, distance and time to the current waypoint is displayed in the HUD.
+The heading, distance and time to the current waypoint may be displayed in the HUD. - Previous Waypoint selects the previous waypoint from the route list. - Next Waypoint selects the next waypoint from the route list.